Table of Contents

 Lighter skin may require 45 minutes of exposure 3-times per week.
 Dark skin may require up to 3-hours of exposure 3-times per week.

 But since most of us spend so much time indoors.
 And have the nasty habit of using sunscreen when we do go outside.
-To maintain adequate Vitamin D levels – supplementation is best.
+To maintain adequate Vitamin D levels then using a supplement is best.

 A meta-analysis by the Cochrane Database investigated morality rates for those who supplemented with Vitamin D2 vs Vitamin D3.
 The analysis of 50 randomized controlled trials including 95,000 participants showed: